-It looks as if this Indian dhobi man is in real trouble for the quality of his work and is making the “usual excuses”!
-Laundry men were usually called ‘dhobi-wallahs’ by soldiers of the British Army.
+It looks as if this Indian dhobi wallah is in real trouble for the quality of his work, and is making the ‘usual excuses’!
+Laundry men were usually called ‘dhobi wallahs’ by soldiers of the British Army.
 This was from days of service in India.
-The word dhobi means laundry, and a wallah is a person.
+The word dhobi means to wash, and a wallah is a person.

-Dhobi Ghaut near Orchard Road in Singapore is named after the laundry facilities which used to be there in days gone by.
+Dhobi Ghaut near Orchard Road in Singapore is named after the laundry facilities which were along the Sungei (river) Bras Basah which used to be there in days gone by.
+The sungei was later canalised and re-named the Stamford Canal.

 The photograph on the left shows a 1940s National Serviceman doing his dhobi at Fort Siloso.
 The tent on the left is the Dining Tent.
 At the top of the steep bank is Officers’ accommodation.